Political economy of communications

-The Political Economy of Communications is a branch of communication studies or media studies which studies the power relations that shape the communication of information from the mass media to its public.
-PEC (Political Economy of Communications) analyzes the power relations between the mass media system, information and communications technologies (ICTs) and the wider socioeconomic structure in which these operate, with a focus on understanding the historical and current state of technological developments.
+The political economy of communications (PEC) is a branch of communication studies or media studies which studies the power relations that shape the communication of information from the mass media to its public.
+PEC analyzes the power relations between the mass media system, information and communications technologies (ICTs) and the wider socioeconomic structure in which these operate, with a focus on understanding the historical and current state of technological developments.
 PEC has proliferated in the 2000s with the modernization of technology.
 The advancement of media has created conversation about the effects of colonialism and PEC.

 Influences

 Harold Innis, a foundational teacher of political economy.

 One of the earliest modern works in political economy of communications scholarship is from Harold Innis, these theories were compiled in the book Empire and Communications.
 Innis directly inspired Marshall McLuhan, a colleague of his at the University of Toronto, who would later be made famous for the dictum "the medium is the message".
 Subsequent PEC approaches have been heavily influenced by Marxist thought and democratic politics, as it questions the powers residing within communications and the state necessary for democracy to be realized.
 Below the theories and their approaches are explained: